YenKang/TOEIC-Exam/AmazingTalker/[18]Wrting-Essay-Template.md

 ### 4.Ending

 * I look forward to hearing from you.
+* Should you have any question, please contact me.
 * Sincerely yours, // All the best
 * James Yang / Bryan